jnewman/curry-d/README.md

 # curry-d

 An implementation of curry that uses a dispatcher to achieve arbitrary curry length.
-This micro library trades the ability to check arity for [~2x](/perf/samples.csv) perf on high arity function and increased flexibility.
+This micro library trades the ability to check arity for [~2.2x](./perf/samples.csv) perf on high arity functions and 1.2x on <= 10  and increased flexibility (decide if there should be only one arg and allow extra args).

 [![Build Status](https://api.travis-ci.org/jnewman/curry-d.png?branch=master)](https://travis-ci.org/jnewman/curry-d)